CKs-Technology-News/PrivacyTools/README.md

 ### [Twitter alternative font-ends](#twitter-alternative-font-ends)
-- [farside](https://farside.link/) – Compiled list of all alternative instances and font-ends for Twitter, YouTube, Reddit, Insta, Google and Co.
+- [farside](https://farside.link/) – Compiled list of all alternative instances and font-ends for Twitter, YouTube, Reddit, Instagram, Google and Co.

 ### [Alternatives to Twitter](#alternatives-to-twitter)